- IRAS ID: 1009448

 Who is organising and funding the study?

-National Institute for Health and Care Research (NIHR), Health Technology Assessment (HTA) Programme grant funding is awarded to support the delivery of this trial (read more about the NIHR, who they are and what they fund on the NIHR website.
+National Institute for Health and Care Research (NIHR), Health Technology Assessment (HTA) Programme grant funding is awarded to support the delivery of this trial.

 NIHR Grant Number: NIHR160252